wisdom-oss/microservice-template/README.md

 > [!CAUTION]
 > This repository either is the template for new microservices or this
 > repository has been generated from the template repository.
->
-> Please read the Architecture section thoroughly to minimize risks of data
-> leaking and unauthorized access.

 <div align="center">
 <img height="150px" src="https://raw.githubusercontent.com/wisdom-oss/brand/main/svg/standalone_color.svg">